svrxjs/svrx-docs/en/guide/examples.md

 # Examples

- we can easily add plugins to most projects to simplify our development process.
+We can easily add plugins to most projects to simplify our development flow.

 Here are some examples of how to use `svrx` and some common plugins, hope it helps.